Wabinab/Xenoblade-Chronicles-3-The-Book/src/87_teach.md

 Taion: "I knew he had stamina, but **this is**...!"

-"You too display impressive power. **But it's that power which is the cause of everything that's gone wrong**, threatening the lives of others _as well as yourselves._"
+"**You too display impressive power.
+But it's that power which is the cause of everything that's gone wrong**, threatening the lives of others _as well as yourselves._"

 Mio sheathed her blade as she tried to continued her convincing, "N-no, you've got it wrong!
 We-!"

 "**No. This isn't just something that only concerns you.**" And he also sheathed his blade.
 Is the fight going to continue?
-And he turned around to look at the world, the direction of the great sword, "**This power is a** maelstrom that **surrounds the world.
-A maelstrom, eventually becomes a raging torrent that swallows lives with-out mercy.**" Turning back to them, "**If you really know what's going on in Colony Gamma**, then you _must_ understand _this_."
+And he turned around to look at the world, the direction of the great sword, "**This power is a** maelstrom that surrounds the world. **A maelstrom, eventually becomes a raging torrent that swallows lives with-out mer-cy.**" Turning back to them, "**If you really know what's going on in Colony Gamma**, then you _must_ understand _this_."

 "**That's...**"